skypjack/entt/docs/md/entity.md

 view.iterate(registry.storage<position>()).exclude(registry.storage<velocity>());
 ```

-Runtime views are meant for when users don't know at compile-time what types to
+Runtime views are meant for when users do not know at compile-time what types to
 _use_ to iterate entities.
 The `storage` member function of a registry could be
 useful in this regard.